-- Dedicated Industry Relationship team to work directly with workplaces, associations, peak bodies, schools, and other career development organisations to understand how best to respond to specific workplace development needs. - Dedicated Māori Workforce Development team - to work directly with Māori business, iwi and workplaces with more than 20 per cent Māori staff who require specialist advice and guidance on how best to meet the workforce development needs of that staff to improve productivity, attraction and retention. - Dedicated Provider Engagement team to work directly with providers (including PTEs, wānanga and schools) to ensure industry needs are being met in terms of the delivery of training (workplacebased or off-iob, depending on situation). - Well-developed relationship with the Tertiary Education Commission to develop and provide advice related to the provision of funding, monitoring of WDC performance, plus elevation of any associated issues that may result in a more cohesive, responsive vocational education system. - Well-developed relationship with NZQA to ensure timely responses to industry workforce need.
+- Dedicated Industry Relationship team to work directly with workplaces, associations, peak bodies, schools, and other career development organisations to understand how best to respond to specific workplace development needs. - Dedicated Māori Workforce Development team to work directly with Māori business, iwi and workplaces with more than 20 per cent Māori staff who require specialist advice and guidance on how best to meet the workforce development needs of that staff to improve productivity, attraction and retention. - Dedicated Pacific Workforce Development team to work directly with Pasifika business and workplaces with Pasifika staff who require specialist advice on how best to meet the workforce development needs of that staff to improve productivity, attraction and retention. - Dedicated Provider Engagement team to work directly with providers (including PTEs, wānanga and schools) to ensure industry needs are being met in terms of the delivery of training (workplacebased or off-job, depending on situation). - Well-developed relationship with the Tertiary Education Commission to develop and provide advice related to the provision of funding, monitoring of WDC performance, plus elevation of any associated issues that may result in a more cohesive, responsive vocational education system. - Well-developed relationship with NZQA to ensure timely responses to industry workforce need.